Post four of fourteen, in section About Awakening

 - If the person makes themselves ‘small’ or lower status, they will turn the idea that there is something ‘bad’ or unacceptable in on themselves, leading to things like anxiety, depression and shame

-- If the person makes themselves ‘big’ or higher status, they will turn that bad behaviour out on the world and enact it, in order to not have to feel the wound in themselves, leading to things like control, judgement and blame
+- If the person makes themselves ‘big’ or higher status, they will externalise the shadow in order to not have to feel the wound in themselves, leading to things like control, judgement and blame

 When there are dominating powers in the system, it creates a lot less space for other people to be able to be present with their truth.
 Everyone becomes subject to that person’s controlling behaviour, which stems from that person trying to avoid having to deal with their shadow.

-Brene Brown’s framework of BRAVING (boundaries, reliability, accountability, vault, integrity, non-judgement and generous) from her book Braving the Wilderness is an excellent model for this.
+Brene Brown’s framework of BRAVING (boundaries, reliability, accountability, vault, integrity, non-judgement, and generosity) from her book Braving the Wilderness is an excellent model for this.

 Seeing That Freeze